Andyson007/Editor/README.md

 # How to use
 You can run the a server for this client using
+You might have to open up a port for this to be acceble from other computers
 ```sh
 cargo r -- server
 ```